-Cyberbullying may unfortunately appear anytime in the life of a student, possibly affecting her mental and physical health as well as her academic performance, and leading, in the worst scenarios, to early school leaving.
+Cyberbullying may unfortunately occur at anytime in the life of a student, possibly affecting their mental and physical health as well as their academic performance, and in the worst scenarios, leading to leaving school early.

 This course aims to show to parents, students, and teachers the different possibilities of prevention and intervention of online bullying.